• Get Inspired

 In many Luxembourgish towns and villages, your car will be judged before your house.
 And before you.
 No matter your education, your job, or your restoration efforts, if you’re driving something modest, prepare to be quietly downgraded.

-It took us a while to realise that respect here isn’t always earned - sometimes, it’s bought or leased.
+It took me a while to realise that respect here isn’t always earned, sometimes, it’s bought or leased.

 You might want to read this one: